-The present report on Australia is part of the series on "Investing in Youth", which builds on the expertise of the OECD on youth employment, social support and skills.
+This report is part of the series on "Investing in Youth" which builds on the expertise of the OECD on youth employment, social support and skills.
 This series covers both OECD countries and countries in the process of accession to the OECD, as well as some emerging economies.
 The report provides a detailed diagnosis of youth policies in the area of education, training, social and employment policies.
-Its main focus is on disengaged or at-risk of disengaged youth.
+Its main focus is on disadvantaged youth including those at risk of disengaging.